-Founded in 2007, the Jerusalem Institute of Justice (JIJ) is dedicated to cultivating and defending rule of law, human rights, freedom of conscience, and democracy for all people in Israel and its adjacent territories.
+Founded in 2007, the Jerusalem Institute of Justice (JIJ) is dedicated to cultivating and defending rule of law, human rights, freedom of conscience, and democracy for all people in Israel and the Middle East.
 Our passionate, knowledgeable, and professional staff effectively educate and advocate for victims of repressive policies in our region.

-Within Israel, we protect freedom of conscience and advocate for members of ethnic and religious minority groups.
-We do extensive work on behalf of victims of prostitution and human trafficking, give comfort to Holocaust survivors, advance affirmative action for Ethiopian new immigrants, and provide representation to Lone Soldiers including those who have been abandoned by their ultra-Orthodox families for choosing to serve in the IDF.
+We advocate for victims of prostitution and human trafficking, Holocaust survivors, Ethiopian new immigrants, and provide representation to Lone Soldiers such as those who have been abandoned by their ultra-Orthodox families for choosing to serve in the IDF.

-While most human rights organizations superficially point to Israel’s occupation of the disputed territories as the foremost abuse of human rights in our region, we espouse a more thorough and balanced view on the matter.
-We have drafted and disseminated extensive reports on the human rights abuses of the Palestinian Authority (PA) in the West Bank and the Hamas government in Gaza.
-Our work in this regard has taken us before the UN and European Parliament, as well as to esteemed academic venues on several continents.
+While most human rights organizations unduly point to Israel’s occupation of the disputed territories as the foremost abuse of human rights in our region, we maintain a more complex, thorough and balanced stance on the conflict.
+We expose human rights violations in the surrounding region to improve overall quality of life.
+We draft and disseminate extensive reports on the human rights abuses, including areas of the Palestinian Authority (PA) in the West Bank and the Hamas government in Gaza against their own people.
+The Jerusalem Institute of Justice’s work has been presented before the International Criminal Court, the United Nations, the Israeli and European Parliament as well as esteemed academic institutions all over the world.